 Another option might be a low-budget small theatre.
 We have one of these in the basement of a smaller mall, where they’ll show kids’ classics and old cult favorites for a discounted price.
 They have “theme night” movie marathons too!
 Look around for the hidden movie theatre gems in your area.
 You never know what you might find.

-Get out there with your family.
+Get out there and start making memories with the kids!

 Yes there are a million other things you could be doing.
 But your kids are young for only a short time.
 Make the memories while you can.
 Pick a fall family outing and don’t miss out.